astrohart/xyLOGIX.DarkMessageBox/README.md

 nuget install xyLOGIX.DarkMessageBox
 ```

+(Totally optional.)
 If you like this NuGet package, please use the tip jar to show your support:

 [![Donate](https://raw.githubusercontent.com/astrohart/xyLOGIX.DarkMessageBox/refs/heads/master/images/tip-jar.png)](https://buy.stripe.com/5kA4iz8j85lX9Pi6oo)

+This package is made available under the MIT license for free...but we value any and all tips, no matter how small.
+Thank you for your support!

 ---